 The Polish word for birth is narodziny.
 Therefore, if the painting was titled (either on the reverse or in Mr. Avinoff’s collection records) as Narodziny w Lowicz, it would be an easy mistake for someone unfamiliar with the language to translate that as “Nativity at Lowicz” simply by the visual similarity of the words and the general subject.
 In my opinion, a more accurate English title for the painting would have been Birth at Lowicz.
-It was probably meant as a chronological follow-up to The Bride which was painted at approximately the same time.

-Update, October 2020: A spate of research into Polish bridal customs revealed that in traditional culture, unmarried girls wore crowns or circlets of flowers.
+A spate of research into Polish bridal customs revealed that in traditional culture, unmarried girls wore crowns or circlets of flowers.
 Often made of a combination of flowers, leaves, and herbs, these were called a “maiden’s wreath.”
 Her wedding day was the last time a girl or woman would ever wear one.
 The fact that it is included in this painting and sculpture therefore indicates that the mother is a maiden (virgin) and thus seems to suggest that she is the Virgin Mary — for which a title of “Nativity” would be appropriate.
 However, I have to say that I’m hugely surprised that a devout Catholic like Boleslaw Cybis would have painted the Virgin Mary as topless!

 The other question is, why “at Lowicz” if the painting is indeed a representation of the Christian nativity?
 Are the three women attendants supposed to be angels?
 There is a helmeted man in the background at left, and a person of indeterminate sex also.
 Brushing aside any notion that Boleslaw was suggesting that Jesus was actually born in Poland instead of in the Middle East, perhaps the title means that he painted it while at Lowicz (a town in central Poland)?
 If we take the picture literally, it is showing an unmarried (or virgin/maiden) woman with her baby.
 I will leave it up to the observer to decide whether the original painting was meant to represent a version of the traditional Christian nativity scene or not!